-Our partnership is still young and we are currently forming working groups who will be responsible for taking our work forward in particular areas.
+Our partnership is made up of our governing Board plus several ‘working groups’, that are responsible for taking our work forward in particular areas.
 These groups are made up of members with extensive expertise in the relevant field.
-The Biodiversity, Communications and Planning for Nature working groups are already up and running.
+Notices and publications of the various working groups appear on this page.
+The Surrey Local Sites Partnership has its own separate page.

 Biodiversity Working Group

-The group has replaced the steering group of the former Surrey Biodiversity Partnership, which drove implementation of the Surrey Biodiversity Action Plan (BAP) from 1999 to 2010.
-Following reformation of the UK mission for meeting our commitment to the International Convention on Biological Diversity after 2011, the Post-2010 Biodiversity Framework was published to maintain national co-ordination within the period 2011-2020.
+The group replaces the steering group of the former Surrey Biodiversity Partnership, which drove implementation of the Surrey Biodiversity Action Plan (BAP) from 1999 to 2010.
+Following review of the UK mission to meet our commitments to the International Convention on Biological Diversity after 2011, the Post-2010 Biodiversity Framework was published to maintain national co-ordination within the period 2011-2020.
 Hence, the Surrey BAP is no longer active.
 All pertinent material has now been archived by the Surrey Nature Partnership and although now closed, its individual Habitat (and two Species) Action Plans are still available on request.
 The considerable achievements of local BAP-driven work in Surrey are summarised in a document The Surrey BAP; achievements and future action (June 2010), also available on request.

 Minutes from the Biodiversity Working Group’s most recent meetings are available below;